 - Give cocktail a stir, garnish with orange peel, and enjoy!

 Keto old fashioned tastes just as amazing as the regular stuff, except it’s even better because you’re not chugging sugar!

 Of course, you should always consume alcohol in moderation, but that doesn’t mean you can’t treat yourself every once in a while.
-Whether it’s for a solo night in or a girls’ night out, here are a few other low carb alcohol options to indulge in:
+Whether it’s for a solo night in or a girls’ night out, here are a few other alcoholic healthy drinks options to indulge in:

 - Low Carb Whiskey Sour

 - Keto Moscow Mule

 - Keto White Russian